 Background

-I am an associate professor at Elon University with research interests in the nebular astrophysics of galaxies.
+I'm an Associate Professor of Astrophysics at Elon University with research interests in the emission line regions of galaxies.
 I earned my PhD in Astrophysics from Michigan State University and graduated from Eastern Illinois University Magna Cum Laude with degrees in Physics and Applied Physics.
-My teaching is largely inspired by the Scholarship of Teaching and Learning, and I was recently named as a CATL Scholar to develop Python Jupyter Notebooks as an educational tool for upper level astronomy courses.
-As such, I'm a member of the Enhancing Science Courses by Integrating Python (ESCIP) collaboration where I'm a regular contributor.
-I actively engage with the community through public talks ranging from exoplanets to black holes and spanning a wide range of audiences.
+The Scholarship of Teaching and Learning shapes the classroom experience for my students, which centers around engaged learning.
+I regularly interact with the community through public talks ranging from exoplanets to black holes, spanning a wide range of audiences.

-My general area of interest concerns the microphysics of emission line regions using numerical simulations.
-Running highly detailed computations on off-site supercomputers allows our group to analyze the results of simulations in a fraction of the time that would be required on traditional desktop / laptop computers.
-Specifically, my main interests pertain to metal-poor starburst galaxies, compact objects in dwarf galaxies, galaxy chemical evolution, and H2 in extreme environments.
-Explore the topics below to see specific research opportunities in each of these areas.
+My expertise lies in the physics of emission line regions using numerical simulations.
+Running highly detailed models on supercomputing clusters allows our group to analyze the results of simulations in a fraction of the time that would be required on traditional laptop computers.
+Specifically, I'm mainly interested in extreme emission line galaxies, intermediate mass black holes, starburst galaxies, HII / PDR / XDRs interfaces, galaxy chemical evolution, Bayesian analysis, and computational astrophysics.

-The output from the model grids used in our simulations can be accessed here.
+The output from the model grids used in my simulations can be accessed here.
 Additional output or model grids are available upon request.
+A complete list of my publications can be found on NASA ADS.

 Intermediate mass black holes in dwarf galaxies